-Figure 4.11 below shows the mean walking distance to a health centre by district.
-In Musanze district, the mean walking distance to a health centre is 44 minutes and 71.1% of households walk for under an hour to reach a health centre.
+Figure 4.11 below shows the mean walking distance to a health centre by district, which in Ngoma district is 59 minutes.
+Moreover, 51% of households walk for under an hour on average to reach a health centre.

 The mean walking distance to a health centre is 35 minutes in urban areas and 64.4 minutes in rural areas, while it is one hour country-wide.